Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes: Acknowledgement

 Consider the physical amplitude constraint $|\r\Gamma| \leq 1$ on the complex-valued reflection coefficient.
 Mathematically (but not physically), $|\r\Gamma|^2 \leq 1$ qualifies as a constraint on the instantaneous transmit power.
 A crucial consequence is that, therefore, the capacity problem of the channel in \Cref{eq:SignalModelRV} is equivalent to that of a peak-power-limited quadrature Gaussian channel.
 The latter has been solved by Shamai \& Bar-David \cite{ShamaiTIT1995}.
-In the following, we employ their results to solve the channel capacity problem of backscatter communication.
+In the following, we employ their results to solve the BC channel capacity problem.

 Foremost, we infer from \cite{ShamaiTIT1995,ChanTIT2005} that the capacity-achieving distribution of $\r\Gamma = \r a e^{j\r\theta}$ has discrete amplitude $\r a$ and uniform independent phase $\r\theta$ (DAUIP).
 In other words, $f_\r\Gamma(\Gamma)$ is supported on a finite union of concentric circles.
 We note that $\r\Gamma$ has an infinite number of mass points, which is in contrary to a statement in the BC literature \cite[Sec.~IV-A]{DarsenaTC2017}.
-In the following, we formalize the capacity-achieving distribution by adopting statements from \cite{ShamaiTIT1995} to our notation: \begin{enumerate} \item The radius $\r\Radius$ is chosen from a finite discrete set of radii.
-The set always contains the unit circle $a_1 = 1$:

-We define that the circle radii $a_k$ are in descending order. \item The radii $\Radius_k$ are chosen with non-uniform probabilities, denoted $\CircProb_k$. \item The phase angle has uniform distribution $\r\theta \sim \calU(0,2\pi)$ for any SNR $\SNR$ and is statistically independent of $\r a$. \item At low SNR $\SNR < 3.011$ (or rather $\SNR < 4.8\dB$), capacity is achieved by $K = 1$ and thus $\r\Radius = \Radius_1 = 1$ with $\CircProb_1 = 1$.
-This corresponds to uniform $\infty$-PSK modulation. \item The number of circles $K$ increases with the SNR $\SNR$. \end{enumerate} The channel capacity $\RateMaxGP$ is obtained by maximizing the mutual information with respect to the number of circles, their radii, and their probabilities:
+In the following, we formalize the capacity-achieving distribution by concisely collecting statements from \cite{ShamaiTIT1995} in our notation: \begin{enumerate} \item The radius $\r\Radius$ is chosen from a finite discrete set of radii (i.e. amplitudes).
+The set always contains the unit circle $a_1 = 1$.
+Formally, $\r\Radius \in \{\Radius_1 = 1 , \, \Radius_2 \, , \, \ldots , \, \Radius_K \}$, $\Radius_k \in [0,1] \ \forall k$, where $K$ is the number of circles.
+We define that the radii $a_k$ are in descending order. \item The radii are chosen with non-uniform probabilities $\CircProb_k$. \item The phase angle has uniform distribution $\r\theta \sim \calU(0,2\pi)$ for any SNR $\SNR$ and is statistically independent of $\r a$. \item At low SNR $\SNR < 3.011$ (or rather $\SNR < 4.8\dB$), capacity is achieved by $K = 1$ and thus $\r\Radius = \Radius_1 = 1$ with $\CircProb_1 = 1$.
+This corresponds to uniform $\infty$-PSK modulation. \item The number of circles $K$ increases with the SNR $\SNR$. \end{enumerate} \begin{theorem} The channel capacity $\RateMaxGP$ is obtained by maximizing the mutual information with respect to the number of circles, their radii, and their probabilities: